Finite-Length Analyses for Source and Channel Coding on Markov Chains: Introduction

 \subsection{Organization of Paper}

 In Section \ref{section:preparation-multi}, we introduce information measures and their properties that will be used in Section \ref{section:multi-source} and Section \ref{section:channel}.
-Then, the source coding with side-information and the channel coding will be discussed in Section \ref{section:multi-source} and Section \ref{section:channel} respectively.
-As we mentioned above, we state our main result interns of the R\'enyi entropies, and we use the CGFs and the Gallager function in the proofs.
+Then, source coding with side-information and channel coding will be discussed in Section \ref{section:multi-source} and Section \ref{section:channel} respectively.
+As we mentioned above, we state our main result in terms of the R\'enyi entropies, and we use the CGFs and the Gallager function in the proofs.
+We explain how to cover the continuous case in Remarks \ref{R10-2-3} and \ref{R10-2-4}.
 In Appendices \ref{Appendix:preparation} and \ref{Appendix:preparetion-multi-terminal}, the relation between the R\'enyi entropies and corresponding CGFs are summarized.
 The relation between the R\'enyi entropies and the Gallager function are explained as necessary.
 Proofs of some technical results are also shown in the rest of appendices.